grafana/grizzly/docs/content/server.md

 edit and review these resources within an actual Grafana instance, but without needing to publish the dashboard to Grafana.
 Grafana provides the UI and datasources to make dashboards look right, Grizzly provides the dashboard, directly from local disk.

-Clicking save will update your local dashboard file, without interacting with Grafana itself.
+If the file on disk is writeable (i.e. a pure YAML or JSON file - Jsonnet cannot be written), then clicking the `Save` icon in Grafana will update your local dashboard file.
+It will not change anything in Grafana itself.

 With a Grafana instance configured (as described in the [configuration section](../configuration)), you can run Grizzly against one or more local files and it will start up an